cbisho12/cs344-solutions/README.md

 # cs344-solutions
-my solutions to the Udacity Intro to Parallel Programming Course
+My solutions to the Udacity Intro to Parallel Programming Course.

+The files that explain the assignment and include the functions that were written by me are labeled student_func.cu.

 This Course is free through Udaciy and can be found here: https://www.udacity.com/course/intro-to-parallel-programming--cs344